small batch mini apple and almond upside down mini cakes

 • All-Purpose Flour.
 Substitute the all-purpose flour with your favorite 1-1 Gluten Free All Purpose Flour (I like the ones by Bob’s Red Mill and King Arthur Baking Company) to make the recipe gluten-free!

 • Kosher Salt.
-You can replace the kosher salt in the recipe with half its amount in table salt.
+Kosher salt is the best salt for baking recipes—learn more in this post!
+But if you don’t have any, you can replace the kosher salt in the recipe with half its amount in table salt.

 • Dark Brown Sugar.
 Brown sugar is available in two varieties: light or dark.
 All that means is that brown sugar contains more molasses, giving it a stronger flavor and a darker brown color.